ONLYOFFICE/onlyoffice.github.io/README.md

 4. Press `Insert citation`.

+Please note that Zotero works only with user’s personal library associated with the your account.
+The desired sources must be added to your library in Zotero before you can search and add them to your bibliography via plugin.

 ## How to install

 For **Integration Edition and Document Server integrated with a 3rd-party storage** two installation ways are available: